sriharinanniyur/pysemrep/README.md

 # pysemrep
-A repository for Python prototypes of key methodologies used by the SemRep tool developed by Dr. Hailil Kilicoglu at UIUC.
-See Java version at https://github.com/kilicogluh/semrepj.
+A repository for Python prototypes of key methodologies used by the SemRep semantic prediction extraction tool.
+SemRep was originally developed by Dr. Hailil Kilicoglu for NIH.
+A Java version is currently under development at https://github.com/kilicogluh/semrepj.